monicarojasp/git_assignment/README.md

 f.
 What does git diff do?

-This command allow you to see, compare and understand changes in projects, it show changes between commits, commit and working tree and more
+This command allow you to see, compare and understand changes in projects, it show changes between commits, commit and working tree and more.

+g.
+What is the main branch?

+It is the initial development branch in Git.
+It is the default branch of a repository.
+Is basically the top copy.

+h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+There should not be any direct commit to the main branch.
+It is consider a bad practice.